Become an Army Officer while earning a degree

 As a senior in high school, students can apply for the National Four-Year Army ROTC Scholarship to Calvin University.
 For scholarship award winners, once you gain admission to the school, register for ROTC classes, pass the Army Combat Fitness Test (ACFT) and a medical exam, your scholarship benefits begin immediately.

-• Apply to Calvin and indicate interest in the ROTC program on your application
+Indicate your interest in the ROTC program on your application:

 If you have four or more semesters of schooling remaining, you are still eligible for ROTC pending completion of the ROTC Basic Camp.
 Basic Camp is a challenging and motivating 28-day training program at Fort Knox, Kentucky.
 Upon completion of Basic Camp, Cadets return to campus prepared to enter the Advanced Course (during junior and senior year).
 Scholarships are also available for Cadets in college.